TheThingsNetwork/lorawan-stack/doc/content/integrations/node-red/send/_index.md

 2. Choose **buffer** under **Payload** and enter the payload you wish to send.

+>Note: in this example, a downlink message with hexadecimal payload `00 2A FF 00` is to be sent, so here we define the **Payload** field as a corresponding array of byte values.

 3. Define the period between the automatic injections if you want them, or choose **none** for **Repeat** if you wish to inject messages manually.

 {{< figure src="inject_node_properties.png" alt="inject node properties" >}}